blind-oracle/cortex-tenant/README.md

   # regardless of the response from upstream.
 This can lose metrics if Cortex/Mimir is
   # throwing rejections.
   accept_all: false

+  # Optional hard-coded prefix for all tenant values, added with "-" delimiter.
+  tenant_prefix: foobar
 ```

 ### Prometheus configuration example